jasmul/cloud-dunkin-pos-pro/README.md

 ## 🔌 API Endpoints

-All endpoints are prefixed with your API Gateway URL: `https://YOUR_API.execute-api.us-east-1.amazonaws.com/dev`
+All endpoints are prefixed with your API Gateway URL: `https://o6s1muofo4.execute-api.us-east-1.amazonaws.com/dev`

-### Menu Endpoints
+### Menu Endpoints (CRUD)

 - `GET /menu` - Retrieve all menu items (public, no auth required)
 - `POST /menu` - Create a new menu item